Yash Chopra: Early life

 Chopra was born on 27 September 1932 in Lahore, Punjab Province, British India into a Punjabi Hindu Khatri family.
 His father was an accountant in the PWD division of the British Punjab administration.
 He was the youngest of eight children, the oldest of whom was almost 30 years his senior.
-The eminent film-maker B. R. Chopra is one of his brothers, thus making him the uncle of Ravi Chopra.
+One of his sisters, Hiroo Johar, was married to film producer Yash Johar, and the eminent film-maker B. R. Chopra is one of his brothers, thus making him the uncle of Ravi Chopra and Karan Johar.

 Chopra was largely brought up in the Lahore house of his second brother, B. R. Chopra, then a film journalist.
 Chopra studied at Doaba College Jalandhar and originally sought to pursue a career in engineering.
 He later moved to Ludhiana, East Punjab (in India) after the Partition of India.

-Like many other Punjabi Hindu families, who were associated with the Arya Samaj movement, in his youth Chopra was a member of the Rashtriya Swayamsevak Sangh, later in his life he would recall that he didn't see it as a Hindu nationalist organization but as a club of boy-scouts with emphasis on physical training as well mental health, through kabbadi and yoga.
+Like many other Punjabi Hindu families, who were associated with the Arya Samaj movement, in his youth Chopra was a member of the Rashtriya Swayamsevak Sangh, later in his life he would recall that he didn't see it as a Hindu nationalist organization but as a club of boy-scouts with emphasis on physical training as well mental health, through kabaddi and yoga.

 His passion for film-making led him to travel to Bombay, where he initially worked as an assistant director to I. S. Johar, and then for his director-producer brother, B. R. Chopra, while another brother, Dharam Chopra, worked as his cameraman.